What is sound?

 - Wear earplugs at loud concerts, clubs, or performances.

-- Take precaution if you have a noisy work environment; use earplugs or earmuffs when necessary.
+- Take precautions if you have a noisy work environment; use earplugs or earmuffs when necessary.

 - Pay attention to nutrition; control your blood pressure and decrease your salt intake.
 There is a clear correlation between tinnitus and obesity, as well as related cardiovascular problems.